-1.1 The General Terms and Conditions of Sale issued by Aesculap AG („Seller“) shall apply exclusively.
-These General Terms and Conditions of Sale shall only apply in relation to a natural or legal person or a partnership with legal personality who or which, when entering into a legal transaction, acts in exercise of his or its trade, business or profession in accordance with sec.
-310, para.
-1 BGB (German Civil Code).
-The Seller does not accept any terms and conditions of it’s contractual partner („Purchaser“) unless Seller has expressly agreed in writing to their application.
+1.1 The General Terms and Conditions of Sale issued by Aesculap AG (“Seller”) shall apply exclusively.
+These General Terms and Conditions of Sale shall only apply in relation to a natural or legal person or a partnership with legal personality who or which, when entering into a legal transaction, acts in exercise of his or its trade, business or profession in accordance with Section 310, Paragraph 1 German Civil Code (Bürgerliches Gesetzbuch).
+The Seller does not accept any terms and conditions of its contractual partner (“Purchaser”) unless Seller has expressly agreed in writing to their application.
 Orders and all other statements related thereto shall only be binding in a written form.
-This shall also apply to this written form clause.

-1.3.
-These General Terms and Conditions of Sales shall also govern all future business dealings of the same nature, even if they are not agreed expressly between the Seller and the Purchaser in relation to each future dealing.
+1.3 These General Terms and Conditions of Sale shall also govern all future business dealings of the same nature, even if they are not agreed expressly between the Seller and the Purchaser in relation to each future dealing.

 2. Offer and acceptance

-2.1 Insofar as the order constitutes an offer within the meaning of sec.
-145 BGB Seller is entitled to accept the offer within 2 weeks.
+2.1 Insofar as the order constitutes an offer within the meaning of Section 145 et seq.
+German Civil Code (Bürgerliches Gesetzbuch) Seller is entitled to accept the offer within two (2) weeks.

 2.2 If the Purchaser’s financial circumstances and/or credit rating or reference change for the worse after signing of the agreement or in the event that such circumstances, already existing in the moment of signing, emerge retroactively, Seller is entitled to withdraw from the contract, if Purchaser is not willing to provide an advance payment or security at the Seller’s request.

-Purchaser is obligated to keep confidential all our technical, scientific, business related or other information even after contractual relationships between Seller and Purchaser have ended.
+Purchaser is obligated to keep confidential all business related, operational and technical information of the Seller which have become known or become known to the Purchaser in connection with the delivery even after contractual relationships between Seller and Purchaser have ended.
 This confidentiality obligation shall not include any information that is lawfully known to the public or to information which may be disclosed by the Seller’s written approval.

 5. Delivery and passing of risk

-5.1 The delivery dates require specific written confirmation by the Seller.
+5.1 The information on deadlines and appointments provided by the Seller shall not be binding unless a fixed deal or special other delivery and service dates have been expressly agreed in writing.
 The products shall be deemed to have been delivered, if the Seller is willing and able to deliver but is prevented from doing so by the Purchaser on the agreed date.

 5.2 The products are delivered ex works (EXW).

-5.3 The supply of products is made at the risk and expense of the Purchaser even if the Seller bears the costs of shipment.
+5.3 The shipping of products is made at the risk and expense of the Purchaser even if the Seller bears the costs of shipment.

-5.4 If the products cannot be delivered as a result of instructions given by the Purchaser, then the Seller is entitled to store the products at the risk and expense of the Purchaser.
-The date of storage is then deemed to be the delivery date and the warehouse receipt replaces the delivery documents.
+5.4 If the products can not be shipped for reasons the Purchaser is responsible for, then the Seller is entitled to store the products at the risk and expense of the Purchaser.
+The date of storage is then deemed to be the delivery date and the warehouse receipt replaces the shipping documents.

 6.2 Any cash discount or deductions applicable will be specified on the invoice.
 The payment shall be deemed to have been made on the date when the amount in question has been received by the Seller or has been booked to Seller’s bank account.

-6.3 The Purchaser shall be entitled to withhold or to offset payment only insofar as the purchaser’s counterclaim is acknowledged, undisputed or assessed in a legally binding judgement.
+6.3 The Purchaser shall be entitled to withhold or to offset payment only insofar as the Purchaser’s counterclaim is undisputed or assessed in a legally binding judgement.